TheIPM/Money-Buddy/README.md

 2. Enter your income or expenses
 3. See the analysis
 4. Enter upcoming bills and goals
-5. Click on profile and see the details of all income and expenses
+5. Click on profile and see the details of all income and expenses.

 ## Credits